WHAT’S ON IN THE COOLROOM AT NORTHERN ARTS HOTEL

 The Aria award winning songbird Kavisha Mazzella will take you on an unforgettable transformational musical journey celebrating Life love and beauty.

-Live music with ROSE TURTLE ERTLER and CARL PANNUZZO
+ROSE TURTLE ERTLER and CARL PANNUZZO

 Tickets $20.00 / $15.00 concession